MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:CommentDisabled
 ```

-The Platform comes with a functionality where on different lessons and initiate a discussion.
+This enables discussions.
-By default, this feature remains enabled but, you have the flexibility to disable this function to avoid peer-to-peer interaction over platform.
-Once disabled, learners will not be allowed to post comment.
+By default, this feature remains enabled but you have the flexibility to disable this function to avoid peer-to-peer interaction.
+Once disabled, learners will not be allowed to post comments.

 ## Learner Action Events